LogicStamp/logicstamp-context/README.md

 - If automatic installation fails, LogicStamp Context gracefully falls back to character-based estimation
 - You do **not** need to manually install tokenizers unless you specifically want accurate token counts and the automatic installation failed

-## What's New in v0.2.2

-🔧 **Documentation Fixes**
-- **Fixed optional dependencies documentation** - Corrected all documentation to accurately reflect that `@dqbd/tiktoken` and `@anthropic-ai/tokenizer` are included as optional dependencies in package.json and are automatically installed by npm when installing `logicstamp-context`
-- **Updated user-facing messages** - Console output and source code comments now correctly explain optional dependency installation behavior

-## What's New in v0.2.1

-🔧 **Bug Fixes**
-- **Dynamic version loading** - Fixed hardcoded version string in generated context files to dynamically load from `package.json`, ensuring version consistency across all generated context files

-### Changed
-- Updated all version references in documentation to reflect 0.2.1 release

 ## What's New in v0.1.1

 🔧 **CI-Friendly Defaults**